freeburma/ImaginaryCompany/README.md

 ## Generation PDF Document in .Net Core

-We will create PDF document using iTextSharp.
+We will create PDF document using <b>iTextSharp</b>.
 We are going to get data form database and will generate a PDF document.
 All the generated documents will store in "wwwroot/documents".

 ### How to run

 #### Command Line
+$ dotnet run (Run as a webserver for a single compilation)
-$ dotnet watch run
+$ dotnet watch run (Run as a webserver for multiple compilations)

 #### VisualStudio
  <strong> F5 or Click Run</strong>